treza-labs/treza-terraform/CONTRIBUTING.md

 ## Code of Conduct

-This project adheres to a code of conduct that all contributors are expected to follow:
+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to conduct@treza-labs.com.

+Key principles:
 - Be respectful and inclusive
 - Welcome newcomers and help them get started
 - Focus on what is best for the community